pawn-lang/YSI-Includes/YSI_Coding/y_functional/features.md

 };
 ```

 Note that `0` appears twice in the output because that is both the initial value of `total` AND the first value in the input array.
+If you know that your input always has at least one value (which, to be fair, arrays in pawn always should) you can use `Scan1`, which doesn't take an initial value\*\*\*.

 ### `Filter`